• ERICA BLOCK

 My goal is to bring the big business of sports down to earth by humanizing players and making myself a useful conduit between athletes and those of you who like to read and learn about them.

-I currently cover the New York Yankees and Brooklyn Nets for the YES Network.
-Before that I developed content for Jomboy Media, where I wrote and helped produce the series Stats That Exist But Do Not Matter and led research efforts for shows like Talkin' Yanks, Talkin' Baseball and Farm to Fame.
+I currently produce video content covering local teams for New York Post Sports.
+Before that I covered the Yankees and Brooklyn Nets for YES Network and developed content for Jomboy Media, where I led research efforts for shows like Talkin' Yanks, Talkin' Baseball and The Weekly Dumb.

 Education